Ajeet-Singh-Yadav/WhetherDetectorProject/README.md

 # WhetherDetectorProject

-- Ajeet Singh Yadav says that this community is Amazing.
+- Ajeet Singh Yadav says that this community is Amazing!.